 Closing Webinar from Stanford team (9:30 am PDT)

 Monday, October 29

 Link to Booking Sheet

-Virtual office hours will be held on Monday, Tuesday and Thursday, October 23, 24, and 26.
-Office hours bookings can be here.
+Virtual office hours will be held on Monday, Tuesday and Thursday, October 22, 23, and 25.
 Please carefully read the instructions on the cover page of the booking sheet.
 We will use Zoom for the kick-off Webinar.
 To use Zoom, you either need to have a Chrome Browser or a native Zoom App installed.

 Conference Call Schedule (all times in US PDT);

 - Monday, October 22, 930-1100 am and 130-3 pm.